BernabasKidane/Corporate-Portal/README.md

-# Next.js Onboarding Quiz Application
+# Trade Ethiopia comapny Portal

 A modern web application built with Next.js that features an interactive onboarding process with a quiz component.